Omaze and W.E. Can Lead: Idris Elba Valentine’s Day campaign

 Background

 First, Omaze collaborated with Idris and W.E.
 Can Lead to develop a dream experience that would excite fans to participate.
-The winning concept was the chance to be Idris' Valentine, in which the winner would be flown out to London to have dinner with Idris and participate in an activity such as wine tasting and art class.
-For as little as a $10 donation to W.E.
+The winning concept was the chance to be Idris’s Valentine, in which the winner would be flown out to London to have dinner with Idris and participate in an activity such as wine tasting and art class.
+For as little as a US$10 donation to W.E.
 Can Lead, fans could enter for their chance to win.

-Omaze’s goal was to leverage social media (Facebook, Instagram, Twitter), email, and PR to maximise campaign awareness and funds raised over the five-week campaign.
-They produced two pieces of video content with Idris, and supplemented these with numerous photo assets.
 For the creation of all campaign creative, they aimed to craft materials that would appeal to his female-skewing audience.
-And, for the videos, they gathered insights from Omaze's hundreds of past campaign videos produced in-house (which have garnered over 500 million total views).
+And, for the videos, they gathered insights from Omaze’s hundreds of past campaign videos produced in-house (which have garnered over 500 million total views).
 Among these are a number of viral, comedic videos that were hugely successful at driving interest and donations for past campaigns.

-In Idris' launch video, conceived of and produced by the Omaze team, Idris describes some of the activities supporters might partake in with him if they win the Valentine's date.
-This includes dinner, drinks, dessert, and ‘pounding his yams’ - Idris pitches all of the above from an upscale hotel room surrounded by red roses, champagne, and chocolate truffles.
+In Idris’s launch video, conceived and produced by the Omaze team, Idris describes some of the activities supporters might partake in with him if they win the Valentine’s date.
+This includes dinner, drinks, dessert, and ‘pounding his yams’ – Idris pitches all of the above from an upscale hotel room surrounded by red roses, champagne, and chocolate truffles.

 These videos were pitched out and received broadcast coverage on Good Morning America and The Today Show, and the campaign was covered by outlets such as CNN, BBC, Huffington Post, Time, and Yahoo!
 News, amongst others.
 The video and photo assets (which included Idris holding a rose with his teeth, and pointing at signs asking viewers to dine with him and be his Valentine) were also posted to the Facebook and Instagram pages of both Idris and Omaze to increase reach and viral impact.